IronRiders/software-team/wpilib/week-1-system-structure.md

 ### 1.1 What is WPILib?

-It would be unreasonably difficult, not to mention time-consuming, to code an entire system architecture for the robot.
+It would be unreasonably difficult, not to mention time-consuming, to make everything for the robot from scratch.
 So, WPILib provides a standardized way to interact with the robot with (fairly simple) Java.

 - [WPILib Description](https://docs.wpilib.org/en/stable/docs/software/what-is-wpilib.html)

 ### 1.2 Subsystems

-Generally, it's best to split the code into modular parts which are kept seperate.
+Generally, it's best to split the code into modular parts which are kept separate.
 Not doing so can result in 'spaghetti code' as demonstrated [here](https://www.youtube.com/watch?v=k238XpMMn38).

 - [WPILib Subsystems](https://docs.wpilib.org/en/stable/docs/software/commandbased/subsystems.html)